ajokkuechajokdeng/Multilingual-File-Manager-Application/README.md

 ## Contribution
 We welcome contributions to the Multilingual File Manager Application.
 Please fork the repository, create a new branch for your changes, and submit a pull request.
-Ensure all tests pass and the code follows the project’s coding standards.
+Ensure all tests pass and the code follows the project’s coding standards.Let's build something awesome together! 🎉

+**Why did the file refuse to move?**
+It couldn’t handle the drag! 😄